Skip to content

 road trips in the USA - colorado road

-Colorado is one of the most popular destinations for road trips in the USA.
+Colorado is one of the USA’s most popular destinations for road trips.

 Trail Ridge Road is the highest continuous paved road in the United States.
-This scenic route, known as the “Highway to the Sky, ” provides a big dose of breathtaking natural vistas for such a short road trip in the USA.
+This scenic route, known as the “Highway to the Sky, ” provides a big dose of breathtaking natural vistas for such a short road trip.

-Before Trail Ridge Road was created, the ridge was used by Native American tribes to cross the mountains.
+Before Trail Ridge Road was created, Native American tribes used the ridge to cross the mountains.
 Their homelands were on the west side of the mountain ridge, and the area where they hunted was on the east side.

 The road begins near the Kawuneeche Visitor Center at the park’s entrance.
 Along Trail Ridge Road, there are many trails to explore.
 Even though it takes just 2 hours to drive the entire Trail Ridge Road, you can easily make a day trip of it.

 Road trips on Trail Ridge Road also feature multiple mountain passes.
 Near Fall River Pass, Trail Ridge Road reaches its highest elevation point of 3,713 metres.
-From this point, visitors can see amazing panoramic views of Rocky Mountain National Park.
+From this point, visitors can see amazing panoramic Rocky Mountain National Park views.

 In addition to driving through, road trippers can stop and explore Rocky Mountain National Park for themselves.
 The park opened in 1915 and covers 265,461 acres.
 In 2020, the park welcomed over 3 million visitors into the Colorado wilderness.